 Electrical accidents are not a new thing in the construction industry.
 Some job sites have incomplete electrical systems or are not grounded.
 When a construction worker uses electrical equipment inappropriately, touches a power line, or steps into an area that lacks ground-fault protection, he or she risks electrocution.
 Cases of electrocution in construction are fatal, and there’s a chance of sustaining electrical burns, suffering cardiac arrest, internal injuries, and other life-threatening injuries.

 Being Trapped Between Objects

-The cases mentioned above are just a few of the many kinds of construction-related accidents that we’ve dealt with.
+The cases mentioned above are just a few of the many kinds of worksite accidents that our Manhattan construction accident attorneys dealt with.
 Many other things can contribute to accidents on a job site.
 If you have been hurt after an accident in a worksite, you should not hesitate to contact us even if your kind of accident has not been mentioned above.
 Contact us for a free consultation.
 Not only will we help you understand how to fight for your rights, but we will also help you take legal action.

 New York Construction Labor Laws